Pocket God: Gameplay

 The player takes the role of an omnipotent being who rules over an island and controls everything.
 The primitive islanders, known as Pygmies, are subject to the player's god powers.
 These range from benevolent powers, such as giving the islanders a fishing rod, to destructive, such as summoning a hurricane, or simply entertaining, such as levitating the Pygmies.
 Built-in features of iOS, the iPad, and iPod Touch are used, such as the accelerometer to simulate gravity and earthquakes.
 Most of these features can be toggled on the game's menu bar.
 The "March of the Fire Ants" update also added a new feature known as OpenFeint, where players can access chat rooms, leaderboards, achievements, and announcements during gameplay.

-One of the game's most notable features is the regular release of updates introducing additional content.
+One of the game's most notable features was the regular release of updates introducing additional content.
 The episodes A New Home, Dead Pygmy Walking, and The Pyg Chill added additional islands to the game, which can be toggled from the menu bar.
 The Fun n' Games until A Pygmy Gets Hurt update added mini-games for consecutive coconut bounces, consecutive shark snaps, underwater skewer, pygmy bowling, and hurricane zaps.
 The Ooga Jump update added the first crossover minigame, Ooga Jump, which was followed by a Harbor Master crossover.
 In the Idle Hands 2: Caught With Your Pants Down update more idle features were added to the Pygmies when they are not in use.
 Also, Buddy Challenges were implemented with OpenFeint.
 In the Good Will Haunting update, a downloadable content (DLC) store was added with changeable skins for the T-Rex.
 Other packs, such as the Halloween, holiday, and alien themes, have since been added.

-Pocket God was updated often with new 'episodes', a themed update that adds new features to the Pocket God world, such as new islands, items, or minigames.
 In December 2012, it was announced Episode 47: Apocalypse Ow! would be the game's final major update.

 A bonus episode, Episode 48: Call of Booty, released to the App Store on November 27, 2014.